home-assistant/home-assistant.io/source/_integrations/template.markdown

 ### Multiline Example With an `if` Test

 This example shows a multiple line template with an `if` test.
-It looks at a sensing switch and shows `on`/`off` in the frontend.
+It looks at a sensing switch and shows `on`/`off` in the frontend, and shows 'standby' if the power use is less than 1000Watts.

 {% raw %}